Pratik21Pimpalkar/HappyDiwali/README.md

 webiste:-  https://pratik21pimpalkar.github.io/HappyDiwali/

-<h6>I was a newbie in web devs.
-But still try my best to create this Happy Diwali Project by using html and pure.</h6>
+<h6>I was a newbie in web dev.
+But still try my best to create this Happy Diwali Web page (Pure CSS and HTML)</h6>